noahehall/theBookOfNoah/algorithms.md

       - all prime numbers are odd
         - 2 is prime but its even
-        - 1 is odd but isnt considered a prime number -
+        - 1 is odd but isnt considered a prime number
+  - `good solution`
+    - provides optimal results that can be measured and best meets the needs of the problem and problem domain and resources
+      - example
+        - providing change
+          - you want to use the fewest amount of coins to reduce reduce equipment wear and the weight of coins required and the time required to make change
   - `ensemble`
     - a series of algorithms used together to create a desire result
   - `setting time` the time during whichc the algorithm controlling the machine hasnt yet found the right answer -

 # specific algorithms
+## comparisons
+  - when looking for a maximum value in an array
+    - unsorted array
+      - `brute force` > `divide and conquer`

-  - `greedy` approach
+## greedy approach
-    - one that makes an optimial choice at each problem-sovling stage to obtain an overall optimal solution to solve the problem
+  - one that makes an optimial choice at each problem-solving stage to obtain an overall optimal solution to solve the problem
-  - `brute force` solution
+    - this can oft times lead to a `pyrrhic victory`
+  - it looks for an overall solution such that it chooses the best possible outcome at each problem solution state
+  - `greedy reasoning`
+    - views the problem one step at a time and focuses just on the steep at hand
+    - often used as part of an optimization process

+## issues
+  - since a greedy solution uses the optimal solution at every stage, it may pick a non optimal solution
+    - e.g. when giving change for $.40
+      - greedy solution - .25 + .10 + (5 * .1)
+      - optimal - 4 * .10
+        - it will never pick a .10 if a .25 is available

+## process greedy approach
+  - you can make a single optimal choice at a given step
+  - by choosing the optimal selection at each step you can find an optimal solution for the overall problem

+### graph analysis
+#### krusklas Minimum spanning tree (MST)
+   - chooses the edge between two nodes with the smallest value, not the greatest value as the word greedy might initially convey
+   - use cases
+     - find the shortest path between two locations on a maps
+     - perform graph-related tasks

+#### prims Minimum spanning tree (MST)
+  - splits an undirected graph in half then selects the edge that connects the two halves such that the total weight of the two halves is the smallest it can be
+  - use cases
+    - locate the shortest distance between the start and finish of a maze -
+## brute force solution
   - one in which you try each possible answer one at a time to locate the best possible answer
   - very thorough but wastes time and resources in most cases
   - example
     - hacking a combination lock
       - start at 0,0,0,0
       - increment by 1 until you find the correct combination
   - use cases
     - finding a solution if one exsits is require d
     - the problem size is limited
     - you can use `heuristics` to reduce the size of the solution set
-      - simplicity of implementation is more important than speed -
+    - simplicity of implementation is more important than speed

 ## divide and conquer
   - divide the problem into smaller pieces each of which is manageable on its own
   - by making a problem simpler, you dan create a set of simpler steps to finding a problem solution